javaheri2016/xcode_notes_automation/README.md

 UI Tests target was added by Katarzyna Javaheri-Szpak

 To run the tests, XCode and simulator with at least iOS 14.0 is needed.

-Please find "AlnoteUITests" directory, choose device, open AlnoteUITests.swift file and run "AlnoteUITests: XCTestCase" class by clicking small "Play" button next to the name of thw class.
+Please find "AlnoteUITests" directory, choose device, open AlnoteUITests.swift file and run "AlnoteUITests: XCTestCase" class by clicking small "Play" button next to the name of the class.

 Test suite contains of 3 test cases.